amaralc/career-and-team-roles/README.md

 - [ ] (Measurable) Led the design and implementation of at least XX major features or subsystems.
 - [ ] (Measurable) Provided valuable guidance and reviews for at least YY pull requests.

-**Engineering Manager (L4 - M1):** With a substantial tenure in the field (8-12 years), Engineering Managers are responsible for recruiting new team members, ensuring team health, managing team members' performance and growth.
+### Engineering Manager (L4 - M1)
+With a substantial tenure in the field (8-12 years), Engineering Managers are responsible for recruiting new team members, ensuring team health, managing team members' performance and growth.
 They also set scope and milestones in collaboration with the Product Manager.
 This is a management role.

 - [ ] (Leadership) Mentored and guided junior members of the team.
 - [ ] (Problem Solving) Made major technical decisions and influenced technical strategy.